-Common Reasons Your Transmission is Slipping
+Here’s Why Your Transmission is Slipping

 What Is a Transmission?

+When we talk about a slipping transmission though, we're usually talking about an automatic transmission.
+In simple terms, the main components of an automatic transmission are the torque converter, the valve body, and the planetary gear sets.
 The torque converter is the device that transfers and multiplies energy from the engine, the valve body controls gear and fluid timing, and the gears determine the drive ratios.
 Different gear ratios make for different acceleration, speed, and driving characteristics.

 Why Is Your Transmission Slipping?